muthhus/narchy/README.md

 ```

 Note:
  - Additional restrictions and reductions may be applied to input.
-See TermBuilder.java.
+See Op.java.
  - Built-in 'Functors' are executed inline during the term building process.
 See BuiltIn.java.
    - Functors evaluated inner-most first, from left to right.
    - Results and their reductions may cascade when outer levels are evaluated.